norm/simplenote-local/README.md

 --list recipe rice` would also find recipe notes that included the word "ricer" or "liquorice".

-Edit all notes. **Note:** unless your editor is fast at loading multiple files, or loads them one at a time (like vi), this could be painfully slow once you have a lot of notes.
+To list notes that have a specific tag applied, you can use either `#tag` or `%tag` notation.
+Hashes are more commonly used in social media, but in the shell it starts a comment, so would need to be quoted.

+    simplenote --list \#recipe
+    simplenote --list %recipe pie

+To list all available tags:

+    simplenote --list-tags

+## Editing notes

+To edit all notes:

     simplenote --edit

+**Note:** unless your editor is fast at loading multiple files, or loads them one at a time (like vi), this could be painfully slow once you have a lot of notes.

-Override your default `VISUAL` and/or `EDITOR` environment variables.
+To override the editor your default `VISUAL` and/or `EDITOR` environment variables would specify:

     export SIMPLENOTE_LOCAL_EDITOR=sublime
     simplenote --edit

-Edit only those notes that would match using the same rules as `--list`.
+To edit only those notes that would match using the same rules as `--list`:

     simplenote --edit key lime pie
+    simplenote --edit "key lime pie"
+    simplenote --edit %recipe pie

 Editing is the default, so the flag can be omitted.